baffalop/advent/README.md

 # Advent

 [Advent of Code](https://adventofcode.com/) is an advent calendar of coding challenges.
-I was feeling particularly festive, so I used this as an opportunity to learn Elf---I mean...
+I was feeling particularly festive, so I used this as an opportunity to learn Elf – I mean...
 Elm.

 My first dive into pure functional programming since obligatory uni Haskell 10 years ago.